Design Sprints can be like walking on eggshells with everyone under one roof – Here’s a guide to run a sprint with your distributed team.

 -Jake Knapp, Design Sprint Inventor

-Made famous by Google Ventures, a design sprint is a five-day process where diverse team members work in sync to understand, prototype, design and test a product for consumers, i.e. Devising solutions for a business problem by emphasizing collaboration, solution sketching, building prototype and user testing.
+Made famous by Google Ventures, a design sprint is a five-day process where diverse team members work in sync to understand, prototype, design and test a product for consumers, i.e. Devise solutions for a business problem by emphasizing collaboration, solution sketching, building prototype and user testing.

 If the solution gets a thumbs up, it goes straight into full-scale product development.

-The process is becoming more and more popular & is being utilized to run a business with distributed agile team successfully.
+The process is becoming more and more popular & is being utilized to run a business with the distributed agile team successfully.
 The objective here is to validate the product before moving towards development and launch.
 In short, design sprint activities are fairly popular in the market for perfecting the launch of a new product.

 Moving forward, we talk about why you need a design sprint, what is design sprint process, the design sprint checklist and much more.
 Keep up with us!

 If you think Remote Design Sprints are just temporary, adaptive strategies to survive these times of Corona – Well, you are wrong!
 When done the right way, the process has unique benefits to offer that help teams build products better together.